Polysorbate 80: Food

-Polysorbate 80 is used as an emulsifier in foods.
+Polysorbate 80 is used as an emulsifier in foods, though research suggests it may "profoundly impact intestinal microbiota in a manner that promotes gut inflammation and associated disease states."

 For example, in ice cream, polysorbate is added up to 0.5% (v/v) concentration to make the ice cream smoother and easier to handle, as well as increasing its resistance to melting.
-Adding this substance prevents milk proteins from completely coating the fat droplets.
+Adding polysorbate prevents milk proteins from completely coating the fat droplets.
 This allows them to join in chains and nets, which hold air in the mixture, and provide a firmer texture that holds its shape as the ice cream melts.

 Health and beauty

 Polysorbate 80 is also used as a surfactant in soaps and cosmetics (including eyedrops), or a solubilizer, such as in a mouthwash.
 The cosmetic grade of polysorbate 80 may have more impurities than the food grade.

 Medical

 Polysorbate 80 is a surfactant and solubilizer used in a variety of oral and topical pharmaceutical products.

-Polysorbate 80 is an excipient that is used to stabilize aqueous formulations of medications for parenteral administration, and used as an emulsifier in the making of the antiarrhythmic amiodarone.
+Polysorbate 80 is also an excipient that is used to stabilize aqueous formulations of medications for parenteral administration, and used as an emulsifier in the making of the antiarrhythmic amiodarone.
 It is also used as an excipient in some European and Canadian influenza vaccines.
 Influenza vaccines contain 2.5 μg of polysorbate 80 per dose.
 Polysorbate 80 is found in many vaccines used in the United States, including the Janssen COVID-19 vaccine.
 It is used in the culture of Mycobacterium tuberculosis in Middlebrook 7H9 broth.
 It is also used as an emulsifier in the estrogen-regulating drug Estrasorb.

 Polysorbate 80 is also used in granulation for stabilization of drugs and excipients when IPA binding.